Track mileage automatically

 Continuing education deduction

 It's important to keep your skills up-to-date to run a successful business.
-Fortunately, You can deduct the costs of tuition, supplies, books, lab fees, transportation to and from your classes, and other related expenses.
+Fortunately, you can deduct the costs of tuition, supplies, books, lab fees, transportation to and from your classes, and other related expenses.
 Make sure the education is for maintaining or improving your skills for your current work.

 Dry cleaning